 We also know that while our learners want to take advantage of flexible learning through online platforms, they don’t want their digital data to be shared with unknown third parties, and they don’t want to be monetised, which is why we are very serious about privacy and transparency.
 And last but not least, we know that our learners want to learn from a trusted source, and from one of the best schools in the world.
 It’s in our name.

 Professor Marcel Salathé, Lausanne, August 2019

-Marcel Salathé is the academic director of the EPFL Extension School.
+Marcel Salathé is the founder of the EPFL Extension School.
 Educated in Basel and Zürich, Marcel spent many years with one foot in academia and one foot in the tech industry, and eventually moved to the US where he lived for eight years (three of which in Silicon Valley).
 In 2015, he returned to Switzerland as a professor at EPFL, where he heads the Digital Epidemiology Lab.

 Get the latest news and course updates from the EPFL Extension School.